migbrit/migbrit/README.md

 <h1 align="center">Hello 👋, my name is Miguel</h1>
-<h3 align="center">Software Engineer and in love with technology!</h3>
+<h3 align="center">Software Developer and in love with technology!</h3>

-- 📚 I'm currently studying Kubernetes and Message Queue tools like Apache Kafka and RabbitMQ.
+- 📚 I'm currently studying RabbitMQ and Angular.

 - 👨🏽‍💻 I want to be a developer prepared for any software development situation that is assigned to me, always following the principles of Clean Code and SOLID